-The term bulky goods refers to large format retail provision other than that provided by core retail.
-Bulky goods uses are to be accommodated within a discrete precinct of the major activity centre on the eastern side of Cherry Flat Road and to the south of the Glenelg Highway.
-The built form in this precinct is to provide landmark frontages that orientate their main facades and entrances to all of the precinct frontage to Glenelg Highway and to the north portion of the Cherry Flat Road frontage.
+The term 'bulky goods' refers to large format retail provision other than that provided by core retail.
+The built form in this precinct is to provide landmark frontages that orientate their main facades and entrances to Glenelg Highway or the Cherry Flat Road frontage.
 The built form should consist of highly transparent frontages, providing display opportunities.
-Built form adjoining the landmark frontages is to be set back from the boundaries of these two roads no more than 25 metres.
-Technical supply, loading and pick up areas are to be screened from and located as far away as possible from the two primary street frontages.
+Technical supply. loading and pick up areas are to be screened from and located as far away as possible from the two primary street frontages.